jesse-kaufman/plantsdb/README.md

 # PlantsDB

+***Currently in the process of a ground-up rewrite using test-driven approach and swapping Mongoose for the standard MongoDB library—see `tdd-rewrite` branch.***

 An in-progress project using NodeJS and MongoDB for tracking plants.

 Currently, the backend API is in develpoment.
 Eventually there will be a frontend written in React, as well.